 Buying all contained items separately sets you back $183.95.
 With the Bob Ross Master Paint set priced at a maximum of $110 on Amazon you save $73.95.
 Most of the time you can get it for $100 anyways, saving you almost $85.

 While the Bob Ross Master Paint set contains almost everything you need to start painting there are three things you need to buy in addition to the painting kit:

 Canvas: You need a pre-stretched and primed canvas of a good size.
 We suggest the Arteza Canvas 18×24”.
 While any canvas will do for starters we found that it is worth it to spend a few bucks extra to not get the bottom shelf ones.

 Easel: While not really necessary (you can mount your painting to the wall or a ladder) it makes everything way smoother to work with.
-We have a cheap aluminium one from Amazon.
+We have a cheap aluminum one from Amazon.
 While not the most stable one it does its job perfectly.

 We think the Bob Ross Master Set is a great way to start painting.
-It gives you high quality tools and paints made specifically to work with Bob’s wet on wet technique for around $100 and even with the needed additional purchases (canvas, paint thinner and easel) it enables you to start a new and exciting hobby for as little as $150 without having to get low quality supplies.
+It gives you high-quality tools and paints made specifically to work with Bob’s wet on wet technique for around $100 and even with the needed additional purchases (canvas, paint thinner, and easel) it enables you to start a new and exciting hobby for as little as $150 without having to get low-quality supplies.